 For the same product advertised through other channels, the propensity to buy remains at 12%.

-Brand trust (25%), brand recognition (20%), positive association with events (15%), emotional appeal (13%) and brand prestige (13%) were named the key drivers for purchasing a product people saw advertised at a sporting event, the study noted.
+Brand trust (25%), brand recognition (20%), a positive association with events (15%), emotional appeal (13%) and brand prestige (13%) were named the key drivers for purchasing a product that people saw advertised at a sporting event, the study noted.

 Moreover, one in four (25%) respondents cites ‘brand trust’ as a key driver for purchasing a product advertised at a sports event.